So we were sitting in shul, spoiling our lunches at Kiddush this past Shabbos when my son turned to me and asked “Tatty, Why are we here?”

 “I don’t know kid, maybe we are here to hug our bestest of friends so hard under the Chuppah, and even harder when they get divorced.
 We’re here to stand up for our elders, to power, and at moments of silence.
 We’re here to watch in horror as the rescuers have to keep running towards the bullets and bombs in our synagogues, schools, and pizza stores; then stand shoulder to shoulder with their loved ones when they don’t come home.
 We’re here to remember the journey that your great-grandparents made to Ellis Island with their ticket number engraved on their arms and stand up to shout NEVER AGAIN.
 We are here to remember your cousin who was taken from us in Shul 4 years ago today and shout NEVER AGAIN.
 And we’re here because the streets of heaven have 11 too many angels from Pittsburgh this week and I’m whispering quietly in your ear that always and forever we are here to stand up and shout never again.”

-With with quivering voice I asked him “Does that answer your question?”
+With a quivering voice I asked him “Does that answer your question?”

 He answered lovingly “No. I meant why are we still here, Mommy left 20 minutes ago and we are having guests for lunch.”